Georgia football coach Kirby Smart saw warning signs, couldn’t avoid LSU trap

 There were signs: Missouri rushed for four touchdowns on UGA, Tennessee held Jake Fromm without a TD pass and sacked him three times, and Vanderbilt had 91 yards rushing in the first half a week before.

-“Look guys, we didn’t play real physical at Missouri, we didn’t play the way way needed to play at Missouri, Vanderbilt ran the ball on us,” Smart said.
-“Look, this is not just popping up out of the ground
+“Look guys, we didn’t play real physical at Missouri, we didn’t play the way way we needed to play at Missouri, Vanderbilt ran the ball on us,” Smart said.
+“Look, this is not just popping up out of the ground.

 “We’ve been telling our guys.
 And I really think they’ve listened and they understand, we just have to keep getting better.”